Countering the Cyber Threat

 One aspect of this multi-layered plan was a specific focus on improving cyber incident response.
 Because the victim of cyber incidents is often a private sector entity, it’s crucial that the private sector understands how the U.S. government will respond and coordinate in the event of a cyber incident impacting their networks, operations, or business.

 So today, the Administration released Presidential Policy Directive-41 on U.S. Cyber Incident Coordination Policy, which sets forth principles that will govern the federal government’s response to cyber incidents and designates certain federal agencies to take the lead in three different response areas—threat response, asset response, and intelligence support.
-Those agencies are:
+Those agencies and their roles are as follows:

-- The Department of Homeland Security, acting through the National Cybersecurity and Communications Integration Center, will be lead agency for asset response activities.
+- The Department of Homeland Security, acting through the National Cybersecurity and Communications Integration Center, will be the lead agency for asset response activities;

 As the lead for threat response, the FBI will play a key role in the event of a significant cyber incident, communicating with field-level coordinators on the ground to coordinate an effective, multi-agency response to the incident.
 Threat response activities include conducting appropriate law enforcement and national security investigative activity, like collecting evidence and gathering intelligence; mitigating the immediate threat; identifying disruption activities; and facilitating information sharing and operational coordination with asset response personnel.